-- (1) All meetings must be conducted according to the order in which the matters appear on the agenda before the Council and only matters which are on the agenda may be debated, subject to sub-rule (2). - (2) The Speaker may change the order in which the matters appear on the agenda after considering suitable motivation. - (3) The Speaker may, subject to rule 7- - (a) if it is reasonable and justifiable to do so; and - (b) after considering suitable motivation, direct that any matter be discussed in a closed sitting of Council.
+- (1) All meetings must be conducted according to the order in which the matters appear on the agenda before the Council and only matters which are on the agenda may be debated, subject to sub-rule (2). - (1A) The agenda for an ordinary meeting together with all relevant documentation, must, where possible, be delivered or made available to all Councillors at least 72 hours before such meeting: Provided that a failure by any Councillor to receive an agenda or relevant documentation does not affect the validity of any item placed on the agenda. - [sub-rule (1A) inserted by section 8 of the Amendment By-law, 2017] - (2) The Speaker may change the order in which the matters appear on the agenda after considering suitable motivation. - (3) The Speaker may, subject to rule 7- - (a) if it is reasonable and justifiable to do so; and - (b) after considering suitable motivation, direct that any matter be discussed in a closed sitting of Council.